Sommaire

 - Legumes (lentils, chickpeas, dried beans, etc.)

-- Whole-grain bread, nutritional yeast, eggs
+- Wholemeal bread, brewer's yeast, eggs

 But even a rich and balanced diet may not be enough to cover these intakes: soils are depleted, losses of these precious nutrients during cooking are frequent, while needs explode from fertilization.

-5. Don't skip Omega-3s
+5. Don't skip Omega 3s

-You can find them in various Omega-3 rich foods:
+You can find them in various Omega 3 rich foods:

 - Fatty fish (sardines, mackerel, trout...)